What are Subsequent Events?

 The typical reporting period for a company is 12 months.
 However, a reporting period does not need to match the calendar year from January 1 to December 31.
 Typically, companies will choose a year-end corresponding to a period of low activity.
 For example, retailers usually follow a year-end at the end of January when inventory is low (post-holiday season).

 Between the period of the cut-off date and the authorization of financial statements issuance is the subsequent events period.
 Depending on the type of subsequent event, it may or may not require an adjustment to the financial statements.
-Transactions and events are not recognized in the subsequent events period.
-Rather, transactions and events that change the measurement of transactions before the cut-off date are recognized.
+Transactions and events that change the measurement of transactions before the cut-off date are recognized.

 Types of Subsequent Events